jonhjelm/docs-and-training/service_implementation/available_parameters.md

 ## How to access them?
 Simply create input parameters `serviceID`, `sessionToken`, and `extraParameters` for your services.
-When adding them to a workflow inside the workflow manager, `sessionToken` and `extraParameters` will be wired automatically. `serviceID` must always remain unconnected in the workflow editor, the workflow manager will automatically supply this parameter.
+When adding them to a workflow inside the workflow editor GUI, `sessionToken` and `extraParameters` will be wired automatically. `serviceID` must always remain unconnected in the workflow editor GUI, the workflow manager will automatically supply this parameter.